NajwaLaabid/bayesian-implementations/README.md

 **Notebook**: `test-clt.ipynb`

 An empirical proof of Central Limit Theorem using Tensorflow Probability.
 This is a simple practice exerice with Tensorflow Probability.
 We show that the means of a Bernoulli and Uniform distributions converge to a Normal distirbutions with a large enough sample size.
-The code for plotting is available in utils.py and the experiments can be run on the notebook experiments.ipynb.
+The code for plotting is available in `utils.py` and the experiments can be run on the notebook `experiments.ipynb`.

 ## Exploring JAX framework